ssk-d/fireflutter/README.md

 # TODOs

-- Sample code for post crud
 - Sample code for comment crud
+- Sample code for vote(like, dislike)
+- Sample code for deleting posts, comments, photos.
 - Sample code for search posts and comments with Algolia
 - Adding sample code for user profile update
 - Adding sample code for live change of user language.
+- Integration test

 # References